-- Identify and name some common wild and garden plants. - Sort then compare and contrast seeds and bulbs. - Make predictions and then observe how different plants grow in the school environment (over the course of the year). - Use equipment to measure the growth of plants as they change over time. - Draw pictures and charts to record growth and other changes. - Investigate the requirements for germination. - Perform simple teacher-led fair tests in order to investigate what plants need to grow and stay healthy. - Be introduced to the process of reproduction in plants. - CC (Sc1) investigations.
+- Identify and name some common wild and garden plants. - Sort then compare and contrast seeds and bulbs. - Make predictions and then observe how different plants grow in the school environment (over the course of the year). - Use equipment to measure the growth of plants as they change over time. - Draw pictures and charts to record growth and other changes. - Perform simple teacher-led fair tests in order to investigate what plants need to grow and stay healthy.

+CC - (Sc1) investigations.